Start the service

 <width>x<height>=<bitrate>,<width>x<height>=<bitrate>,...

-Example 1: the following is equivalent to the default bit-rate values: 1280x720=3000k,1920x1080=6000k.
+Example 1: The following is equivalent to the default bit-rate values: 1280x720=3000k,1920x1080=6000k.

-Example 2: the following can be used to specify a single average bit-rate setting across all resolutions: 1024x768=2m,1600x900=2m.
+Example 2: The following can be used to specify a single average bit-rate setting across all resolutions: 1024x768=2m,1600x900=2m.

 The linear regression algorithm is based on the two closest resolutions to allow a fine-grained bit-rate control.
 If the value only specifies one resolution and bit-rate, the service will use the specified average bit-rate for all resolutions.